 From New Zealand we sailed north, towards the heat of New Caledonia and modern life in Australia.
 The barrier reef was not as spectacular as we expected, the risk of being eaten by crocodiles meant that we often refrained from swimming.

 Arriving in Indonesia we found even more coral.
 No crocodiles but, instead, Komodo dragons, giant lizards that live only around the island of Komodo.
 In the fall of 2018, we crossed the Indian Ocean, made interesting visits to Christmas Island, Cocos Keeling, Rodrigues and Mauritius.
 We spent a few weeks in Madagascar, patted lemurs and enjoyed being is African culture.
 The autumn ended with a breathtaking sailing along the coast of South Africa, with up to 4 knots of current, which ended with a Christmas break and repairs in Cape Town.
 On the way I crossed the same longitude as Rhodes.

 The sailing continued to Namibia, across the southern Atlantic with stops at St Helena, and on to Brazil, French Guiana and Suriname for summer breaks.
-In the fall of 2019, we will sail north towards the Caribbean, where, on December 6, I will cross my own track and thus formally have sailed around the earth.
+In the fall of 2019, we sailed north towards the Caribbean, where, on December 6, 2019, I crossed my own track and thus formally had sailed around the earth.

 I will of course continue to sail.
 Contact me if you want to join! linda at tarodret.nu